10 Vinyl Siding Colors That Will Never Go Out Of Style

 6. Sage Green

-charcoal grey siding on a home with white trim
+charcoal grey siding colors on a home with white trim

 Remember that the best vinyl siding color for your home depends on various factors, including your personal preferences, the architectural style of your home, and the colors of neighboring houses.
 It can be challenging to mix and match your siding, trim, and roofing colors.